Vane-s/UNIL_Rolex/README.md

 Before starting the processing steps, we reviewed the Excel files to familiarize ourselves with the structure and content of the data, which helped us better understand the available features.
 Finally, the Kaggle competition required a specific format for submitting predictions.
 At each stage, we ensured that our results strictly adhered to this format to guarantee compatibility with the evaluation system.

 Here are the three datasets we received at the start of the project :
-**DATAAAAAAAAAAA sous forme de tableau comme chez Dimitri !!!!!!!!!!!!!!!!!!!!!!!!!!!**

-interactions_train.csv : interactions between a user and a book and the timestamp of the interaction
+**interactions_train.csv** : interactions between a user and a book and the timestamp of the interaction

 |      u               |      i           |   t           |
 |----------------------|------------------|---------------|